-In April 2017, we completed the sale of our interests in the East Poplar Dome field in Montana for §.3 million, resulting in a gain of approximately \$0.3 million in the three and six months ended June 30, 2017.
+In April 2017, we completed the sale of our interests in the East Poplar Dome field in Montana for \$0.3 million, resulting in a gain of approximately \$0.3 million during the nine months ended September 30, 2017.

-Discontinued Operations - Angola

-In November 2006, our Angolan subsidiary, VAALCO Angola (Kwanza), Inc., ("VAALCO Angola"), signed a production sharing contract for Block 5 offshore Angola ("PSA").
+Discontinued Operations - Angola In November 2006, our Angolan subsidiary, VAALCO Angola (Kwanza), Inc., ("VAALCO Angola"), signed a production sharing contract for Block 5 offshore Angola ("PSA").
 The four year primary term, referred to as the Initial Exploration Phase (IEP"), with an optional three year extension, awarded VAALCO Angola exploration rights to 1.4 million acres offshore central Angola, with a commitment to drill two exploratory wells.
 The IEP was extended on two occasions to run until December 1, 2014.
 In October 2014, VAALCO Angola entered into the Subsequent Exploration Phase ("SEP") which extended the exploration period to November 30, 2017 and required VAALCO Angola and the co-participating interest owner, the Angolan national oil company, Sonangol P&P, to drill two additional exploration wells.
 VAALCO Angola's working interest is 40%, and it carries Sonangol P&P, for 10% of the work program.
-On September 30, 2016, VAALCO Angola notified Sonangol P&P that it was withdrawing from the joint operating agreement effective October 31, 2016.
+On September 30, 2016, VAALCO Angola notified Sonangol P&P that it was withdrawing from the piont operating agreement effective October 31, 2016.
 On November 30, 2016, VAALCO Angola notified the national concessionaire, Sonangol E.P., that it was withdrawing from the PSA.
 Further to the decision to withdraw from Angola, VAALCO Angola has taken actions to begin reducing its office in Angola and reducing future activities in Angola.
 As a result of this strategic shift, we classified all the related assets and liabilities as those of discontinued operations in the condensed consolidated balance sheets.
 The operating results of the Angola segment have been classified as discontinued operations for all periods presented in our condensed consolidated statements of operations.
-We segregated the cash flows attributable to the Angola segment from the cash flows from continuing operations for all periods presented in our condensed consolidated statements of cash flows attributable to the Angola segment from the cash flows from continuing operations for all periods presented in our condensed consolidated statements of cash flows attributable to t
+We segregated the cash flows attributable to the Angola segment from the cash flows from continuing operations for all periods presented in our condensed consolidated statements of operations of cash flows.
+The following tables summarize selected financial information related to the Angola segment's assets and liabilities as of September